-Article 381 - Transitional regulation of issuing a permit for an authorised pharmacy
+Article 38 - Transitional regulation of issuing a permit for an authorised pharmacy

-A pharmacy holding a permit to organize a Group I pharmacy need not to obtain another permit for the activities defined in Article 24(46) of this Law.
-If a holder of a permit to organise a Group I pharmacy applies to the issuer of the respective permit, the permit issuer, shall replace the permit form with the respective permit free of charge.
+A pharmacy holding a permit to organise a Group I pharmacy need not obtain another permit for the activities defined in Article 24(46) of this Law.
+If a holder of a permit to organise a Group I pharmacy applies to the issuer of the appropriate permit, the permit issuer, shall replace the permit form with the appropriate permit free of charge.